-Low-intensity training (LITT) is so much more than a workout trend; it’s a completely different approach to exercise that incorporates wellness and mental well-being into your workout.
-It trades in the intense cardio and screaming instructor from HITT in favour of slow and mindful movements.
+Low-intensity interval training (LIIT) is so much more than a workout trend; it’s a completely different approach to exercise that incorporates wellness and mental well-being into your workout.
+It trades in the intense cardio and screaming instructor from HIIT in favour of slow and mindful movements.

 What is low-intensity training?